racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Tasklets.md

 ## The Tasklet Main-Function
 The `main` function of a tasklet contains the code that will be executed when the tasklet is triggered.
-In this function you can use all PyLabs [name spaces][ns] (i, p, and q).
+In this function you can use all Pylabs [name spaces][ns] (i, p, and q).
 Besides the three name spaces you get a [dictionary][dict] of parameters and a tuple of tags.
 If you need more libraries in your function, you can import them inside this function.